Tuesday, 5 May 2026

 20th Feb 2026

-My 2nd Artisan bread which I divide the dough into two.
+My 1st successful Polish bread using Faux bread starter which I divide the dough into two.

 The U-tube video of this Polish bread recipe must have a protected link because it won't allow me to share their video here but you can still see their recipe in U-tube called "Meisterhaftes".

-First of all, a bread starter ๐Ÿ‘‡ is needed using commercial yeast:
+To begin with, the faux bread starter ๐Ÿ‘‡ is needed by using commercial yeast:

 Pour 200mls warm water in a small bowl.